Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

-# Architecture _and_ Architects
+# _Architecture_ &thinsp;and&thinsp; _Architects_

 <table><tr valign="top"><td><picture><img width="500px" alt="&nbsp;CODE-STONE DYPTICH" src="../../../../_rsc/_img/illus/stone-cold_dyptich.png" /></picture>
        </td><td>

-The essence of architecture appeared with constructions more extravagant and durable than a hut of piled branches &thinsp;&mdash;&thinsp; say, megaliths.
+The essence of architecture appeared with constructions more extravagant and durable than a hut of piled branches &thinsp;&mdash;&thinsp; namely, with megaliths.

 ### Certain ancient Hellenes were so prominent at building sites that the impressed observers coined "<i>architect</i>"<sup>🏛️</sup> &thinsp;&mdash;&thinsp; the term romanized to <i>architecture</i> centuries later.